 William joined Watsi on October 17th, 2019.
-Nine months ago, William joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-William's most recent donation supported Bunroeun, a farmer from Cambodia, to fund ear surgery that will improve his hearing loss.
+One year ago, William joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+William's most recent donation supported Charity, a vegetable seller from Kenya, to fund a fracture surgery so she can get back to walking.

 William has funded healthcare for 41 patients in 9 countries.